 I am now confident about working before I apply for Pupillage

 I’ve been feeling pressured into rushing into my pupillage applications so I could know for sure I would be secure after the BPTC.
 I realise now that wasn’t the right approach to take.
-After doing my research I saw every single person who had been awarded Pupillage at the Chambers I’ve shortlisted worked for at least one year in a field related to their future area of practice.
+After doing my research I saw every single person who had been awarded Pupillage at the Chambers I’ve shortlisted worked for at least one year in a field related to their future area of practise.
 I always felt like I wanted to work before I started Pupillage but my parents thought that would be a waste of time.
 I didn’t agree.
 It seems much better to me to apply for Pupillage after having spent time doing practical work and learning important skills so that Pupillage is as much of a rewarding experience as possible.

 I’m not alone.
 Pretty much all of the Chambers I’ve talked to have been fairly candid about how this is an expectation.
 I was told at one recent open day that “we really couldn’t care less if you have a double-First if you don’t have any practical work experience to show us that you would be a good Pupil and Tenant.”
 It’s worth bearing in mind that different Chambers place differing amounts of value on your academics and practical experience.
 Some sets for example really don’t want you to apply unless you are educated to Masters or Phd level and are very clear about their prioritisation of stellar academics above all else.
 Some don’t care what you studied or where as long as you have top-notch advocacy skills and a flair for public speaking.
 The point is to target your applications and know what they want.